Germany Holidays: The Wagnerian Rhine

 The most beautiful stretch of the river Rhine provided much of the inspiration for composer Richard Wagner’s finest music.
-And 2013 is his 200th birthday.

 It is not easy to like Wagner, the man.
 Famously anti-semitic, rather self-centred and opinionated and something of a troublemaker, the composer had to spend some time in exile in Switzerland after he antagonized Saxony’s ruling dynasty.

 But the composer’s music transcends his lifestory, and is particularly associated with a very beautiful section of Germany’s landscape.
 This main regional association is not with the area around Leipzig, where he was born, or Dresden, where he did much of his early work, but the stretch of the Rhine south of Bonn.
 This is where the river Rhine meanders its way between steep valley sides, lined with sloping vineyards, punctuated with attractive villages of half-timbered houses and dominated by the stern-looking fortresses and castles of robber barons, some of which date back to as early as the 9th century.

 Every cruise boat on the Rhine will play snatches of Wagner